skojaku/adv-net-sci/docs/lecture-note/m04-friendship-paradox/utility-of-FP.md

-# Application of the Friendship Paradox
+# Utility of the Friendship Paradox

 Beyond an interesting trivia, the friendship paradox has many practical applications.